If you’re hosting or attending a spooky shindig this year, mix up some cannabis-infused Halloween cocktails to take the party to the next level.

 - 750 ml sparkling white wine (optional) or apple cider

 - 8 to 10 drops cannabis tincture

 Combine all liquids, including the cannabis tincture, into a pitcher and mix together.
-Place one scoop of raspberry sorbet into each glass and fill each glass with contents from the pitcher.
+Place one scoop of raspberry sorbet into each of 8 glasses and fill with contents from the pitcher.

 Source: Martha Stewart

 Garnish with any number of spooky things from gummy fangs or eyeballs to seasonal stir sticks.